Organisations can sponsor foreign nationals to undertake workplace-based training.

 Training (Subclass 407) Visa

 Training visa applications must be made in one of the following three streams.
 All streams requiring a detailed workplace-based structured training program which is specifically tailored to the training needs of the nominated person.
-More detailed information about the requirements for the workplace-based training program can be found in our document checklist here.
+More detailed information about the requirements for the workplace-based training program can be found in our Training visa document checklist.

 Occupational training to improve skills in an eligible occupation